scyberLink/create-reblend-app/CONTRIBUTING.md

-# Contributing to Create Scansio App
+# Contributing to Create Reblend App

-Loving Create Scansio App and want to get involved?
+Loving Create Reblend App and want to get involved?
 Thanks!
 There are plenty of ways you can help.

 Please take a moment to review this document in order to make the contribution process straightforward and effective for everyone involved.